BerkeleyLab/Marble/README.md

 # Marble board

 Marble is a dual FMC FPGA carrier board developed for general purpose use in particle accelerator electronics instrumentation.
-It is currently under development and the base platform for two accelerator projects at DOE: ALS-U (the Advanced Light Source Upgrade at LBNL and the LCLS-II HE (the Linac Coherent Light Source II High Energy upgrade).
+It is currently under development and the base platform for two accelerator projects at DOE: ALS-U (the Advanced Light Source Upgrade at LBNL) and LCLS-II HE (the Linac Coherent Light Source II High Energy upgrade).

 ![marble](docs/marble.jpg)

-The design responds deployment needs in an accelerator environment: reliability, ability to be remotely programmed, safety watchdog, self monitoring, etc. It is intended to be the base digital design for instrumentation electronics, with the capability of connecting to different I/O or analog front ends through the FMC connectors, and is optimized for cost effectiveness for deployments of hundreds of units.
+The design responds to deployment needs in an accelerator environment: reliability, ability to be remotely programmed, safety watchdog, self monitoring, etc. It is intended to be the base digital design for instrumentation electronics, with the capability of connecting to different I/O or analog front ends through the FMC connectors.
+It targets cost-effectiveness for deployments of hundreds of units.
 It is based on a Network Attached Device (NAD) approach, where high-speed serial links serve as the communication backbone with other systems in the accelerator.

 ## Basic Idea